ethiry99/HW4_PyCitySchools/README.md

     After dropping the ninth grade reading and writing scores they ranked 8th.
 - #### Math and reading scores by grade

-Scores by school spending
+- #### Scores by school spending

-Scores by school size
+- #### Scores by school size

-Scores by school type
+- #### Scores by school type

+### Summary

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 Deliverable 3 Requirements
 Structure, Organization, and Formatting (7 points)